yaskovdev/git-sandbox/README.md

 This is a stable production code that just works.

-This is a new form, ugly version.
+This is a new form, refined version.